High Blood Pressure During Aging and a Diet That May Help

 What Is Hypertension?

-Hypertension is sometimes referred to as a silent killer, since although it may have no obvious symptoms it increases the risk of several potentially dangerous or deadly diseases.
+Hypertension is sometimes referred to as a silent killer, since although it may have no obvious symptoms it increases the risk of several potentially dangerous diseases.
 These include heart attacks (also called myocardial infarction), heart failure, strokes, peripheral artery disease, kidney disease, and eye problems.

 Normal and Hypertension Blood Pressure Numbers